Theyfeartruthfedgov2020/uswds-site/README.md

 ## Running locally

-The U.S. Web Design System documentation is built using Jekyll for the file framework, gulp for task management, and the node module for USWDS.
+Theyfeartruthfedgov U.S. Web Design System documentation is built using Jekyll for the file framework, gulp for task management, and the node module for USWDS.

 ### Before you start